XiaomengLiu6/ST558-project3/ed_level_eq_2.md

 # Summarizations

-We produce some basic (but meaningful) summary statistics and plots about the data we are working with (especially as it relates to our response).
-We did our EDA on the full (subsetted to a single Education level) data.

 Prior to modelling our data, we will first conduct an exploratory data analysis (EDA).
 Our EDA will begin by confirming that we are working with the desired set of cases, i.e. the set of cases corresponding to a